Triangle-free intersection graphs of line segments with large chromatic number: Introduction

 \section{Introduction}

 A \emph{proper coloring} of a graph is an assignment of colors to the vertices of the graph such that no two adjacent ones are assigned the same color.
 The minimum number of colors sufficient to color a graph $G$ properly is called the \emph{chromatic number} of $G$ and denoted by $\chi(G)$.
 The maximum size of a clique (a set of pairwise adjacent vertices) in a graph $G$ is called the \emph{clique number} of $G$ and denoted by $\omega(G)$.
 It is clear that $\chi(G)\geq\omega(G)$.
-A class of graphs is \emph{$\chi$-bounded} if there is a function $f\colon\NN\to\NN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ from the class\footnote{This notion has been introduced by Gy\'{a}rf\'{a}s \cite{Gya87}, who called the class \emph{$\chi$-bound} and the function \emph{$\chi$-binding}.
-However, the term \emph{$\chi$-bounded} seems to be better established in the modern terminology.}.
+A class of graphs is \emph{$\chi$-bounded} if there is a function $f\colon\NN\to\NN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ from the class\footnotemark.

 A \emph{triangle} is a clique of size $3$.
 A graph is \emph{triangle-free} if it does not contain any triangle.

 There are various constructions of triangle-free graphs with arbitrarily large chromatic number.
 The first one was given by Zykov \cite{Zyk49}, and the one perhaps best known is due to Mycielski \cite{Myc55}.
 On the other hand, in the widely studied class of perfect graphs, which include interval graphs, split graphs, chordal graphs, comparability graphs, etc., the chromatic number and the clique number are equal.
 In particular, these graphs are $2$-colorable when triangle-free.